 Source: Waterproof and Water Repellent Textiles, p.49

 Interestingly, breathability depends very much on atmospheric conditions.
-Garments using waterproof breathable membranes are resistant to wind and precipitation but in certain conditions (for instance after exposure to prolonged severe rainy conditions) breathability can be severely restricted even ceased.
-Fabric breathability also decreases in wet and windy weather as well as in wet and warm conditions.
-It turns out that wind and rain have opposite effects on the water vapor transfer rate of fabric as wind increases it while rain decreases it.
+Garments using waterproof breathable membranes are resistant to wind and precipitation, but under certain circumstances (such as prolonged exposure to severe rainy conditions), breathability can be significantly reduced or even completely inhibited.
+Fabric breathability also decreases in wet and windy weather, as well as in wet and warm conditions.
+It turns out that wind and rain have contrasting effects on the water vapor transfer rate of the fabric: wind tends to increase it, while rain tends to decrease it.

 Nowadays, Japan is a pioneer in the production of new microporous coatings and laminates.
 In the last 10 years, Japanese companies have developed a number of new microporous coatings and laminates.
 Among the main reasons for this are the vast home market and export capacity for synthetic-based wear.
 Europe is also a big player and a major market for membrane-based waterproof breathable textiles thanks to the high popularity of outdoor recreation and nature tourism.